WolfTech-Innovations/Howl/README.md

 # Howl

-**Howl** is an iOS application that allows users to interact with an AI assistant through a simple chat interface.
+**Howl** is an MacOS application that allows users to interact with an AI assistant through a simple chat interface.
 The app uses a CoreML model to generate responses to user input.
 Here's how it works:

 ## Features